addisoncrump/Vitsy/README.md

     - Disabled in Safe mode.
  - eval:
     - Pop the current stack and evaluate the string equation, pushing the result to the current stack.
 If unevaluable, it will push NaN.
- - changedir: |
-    - Reverse the direction of the instruction pointer.
  - go left: <
     - Turn the instruction pointer to the left.
  - go right: >
     - Turn the instruction pointer to the right.
- - randdir: x
-    - Turn the instruction pointer to a randomly selected left or right.
  - nothing:
     - Anything undefined is a NOP.
  - quote: " or '